 Now to him who is able to do immeasurably more than all we ask or imagine, according to his power that is at work within us (Ephesians 3:20).

 Please click on the link below to WATCH AN AMAZING VIDEO two sisters made in 2012 for their mom on Mother’s Day.
 What a gift.
 I think you’ll receive an extra blessing if you make the time.
-All I will say is, “You are that bump!”
+“You are that bump!”

-And a few books that help me pray are: (they are all listed on our website under the books tab)
+And a few books that help me pray are: (they are all listed on our website on the books page)

 - Praying our Prodigal Loved One Home by Pam Lanhart